Prohibition Signs Have Been Installed

 Restrictions are planned to bypass routes, for example, Na Příkopě street will have to be bypassed by Jindřišská and Panská streets towards Ovocný trh.
 Towards the west, the detour will lead to Vodičková and Lazarská Street and continue to Národní třída.

 The plan was approved before the summer holidays by the city council.
-According to the original statements of Prague 1, the restriction had to be directed, in particular, against the so-called motor scooters, which began to move through the center of the metropolis following the ban on Segways and endangering pedestrians.
+According to the original statements of Prague 1, the restriction had to be directed, in particular, against the so-called motor scooters, which began to move through the centre of the metropolis following the ban on Segways and endangering pedestrians.
 Now the representatives of the city district are talking directly about cycling endangering pedestrians, and residents of Prague 1 regularly complain about them.

-According to the spokesman, Blazek’s court said that the restriction was a valid reason, but that the speed limit for bikers was to be restricted, rather than a ban.
+According to the spokesman, Blazek’s court said that the restriction was a valid reason but that the speed limit for bikers was to be restricted rather than a ban.
 However, the Town Hall, according to Blazkova, acted with police officers who told her that it was difficult to measure the speed of cyclists.